Improved bounds on the cop number when forbidding a minor: Main result

 \begin{claim} If $P\in \mathcal P\setminus M$ is initialized, either the interior of $Q_P$ contains a neighbour of $R$, or $P = f(u)=f(v)$ for distinct $u,v \in W$ so that both ends of $Q_P$, say $x \in A_u$ and $y \in A_v$ have neighbours in $R$. \end{claim} \begin{proof} Suppose there exists $P\in \mathcal P\setminus M$ for which the statement does not hold.
 Let $x\in A_u,y\in A_v$ be the end vertices of $Q_P$ (note that it is possible that $x=y$ if $P$ is a cycle).

 By \cref{claim:sadjacent}, only vertices adjacent to $R$ appear in the elements of $s(\mathcal C_P)$, and by \ref{item:nonintertwined} only vertices of $Q_P$ can appear in $s(\mathcal C_P)$.
 In particular, given that $Q_P$ contains no internal vertex adjacent to $R$, only $x,y$ can appear in $s(\mathcal C_P)$.
-Note that by \ref{item:bagguard} and \cref{claim:sdisjoint}, the ends $x,y$ of $Q_P$ only appear in $s(\mathcal C_P)$ if respectively $P=f(u)$, $P=f(v)$.
-Since the statement does not hold, this holds for at most one of $x,y$ (unless $x=y$).
-Hence, either $s(C)=\emptyset$ for all $C\in\mathcal C_P$, or only one cop of $C_P$ is active and only guards one vertex in $A_u$.
+Note that by \ref{item:bagguard} and \cref{claim:sdisjoint}, the ends $x,y$ of $Q_P$ may only appear in $s(\mathcal C_P)$ if respectively $P=f(u)$, $P=f(v)$.
+Since we are assuming that the claim does not hold for $P$, this holds for at most one of $x,y$ (unless $x=y$).
+Hence, either $s(C)=\emptyset$ for all $C\in\mathcal C_P$, or only one cop of $\mathcal C_P$ is active and only guards one vertex in $A_u$ (without loss of generality).
 These two cases will correspond to the two possible cases in \ref{item:noninitsubset} of the new smaller state, which we now define.
 Set $Q_P'=\emptyset$.
-Note that $R$ is still a component of $G-\left(\bigcup_{w\in W}A_w'\cup\bigcup_{P\in\mathcal P}V(Q_P')\right)$, given that no neighbour of $R$ was in the interior of the removed path.
+Note that $R$ is still a component of $G-\left(\bigcup_{w\in W}A_w\cup\bigcup_{P\in\mathcal P}V(Q_P')\right)$, given that no neighbour of $R$ was in the interior of the removed path.
 It is then easy to verify that $(\mathcal A,\mathcal Q',R,s)$ is a new valid state with transition of type \ref{item:reduction3}, which is a contradiction to the minimality of the current game state. \end{proof}

 \begin{claim} If $C\in \mathcal C$ is such that $s(C)=\{x\}$, we may assume that $C$ is guarding $x$ by sitting on it. \end{claim} \begin{proof} Suppose $C\in \mathcal C$ is such that $s(C)=\{x\}$.
 Of course, there are possibly many strategies that $C$ could be using to block the robber from moving to $x$.
 For instance, $C$ could be using some larger path guarding strategy such as in \cref{cor:newguardedpath}, or sitting on a neighbour of $x$ until the robber enters $x$.